davidsbutcher/get_info_from_uniprot/README.md

 Output files are saved to the output directory.
 All files are timestamped with the time the script was initialized.
 Protein results are saved to "YYYYMMDD_hhmmss_protein_results.xlsx" and proteoform results are saved to "YYYYMMDD_hhmmss_proteoform_results.xlsx".
 Output xlsx files contain sheets corresponding to each input file and a final summary sheet containing all filenames and counts of cytosolic/membrane proteins.

 For all protein/proteform results a histogram is created showing the distribution of molecular weights and saved to the output/png folder.

+### Pushbullet Notification

+If your phone or browser are set up for Pushbullet notification, a message can be sent to alert you of the script being finished.
+Check the function pbSetup in the RPushBullet package for more info.